← All work

 KaseyaSenior Software EngineerJul 2021 – Present

-Cutting infrastructure load by 90%
+Cutting core-service load by 70%

 Context